azatris/azatris.github.io/_posts/2020-05-16-modes-of-learning.md

 The world is a difficult thing to make sense of and as such we need to use tools that simplify this and make it more comfortable for us to interact with.
 For this we've developed accurate communications methods (like maths), formal logic and also words to describe our certainty level and ways of referencing sources - e.g. _"I am almost certain that the name of the fungus [Spongiforma squarepantsii](https://en.wikipedia.org/wiki/Spongiforma_squarepantsii) refers to the cartoon SpongeBob Squarepants."_

-So when you hear me say this phrase, you can simply update your world model simply and without issues mostly, because you trust Wikipedia as a source of truth and you also acknowledge the likelihood of this being true due to the sheer strength of the similary of these words.
+So when you hear me say this phrase, you can simply update your world model simply and without issues mostly, because you trust Wikipedia as a source of truth and you also acknowledge the likelihood of this being true due to the sheer strength of the similarity of these words.

 Strong information learning also happens for instance when you learn financial analysis methods from a book, test it out in practice and validate it yourself.
 You have little doubt of its applicability or at the very least, its relation to reality.

 If you learn something by heart, for instance the periodic table and the corresponding atomic masses - this would also account for strong information learning as you need very little surrounding context to know all this.
 It might not be very useful without context, but you can still _know_ this by heart and it might be useful in the future.

 There are also people who use aspects of strong information learning only when it suits them in debates.
 For instance you say _"I hate pineapple"_  to a pineapple lover and then they try to to make you into a liar because you didn't specify how exactly is your relationship with pineapples.
-So they reply _"I've seen you buy and eat pinapple and say you enjoyed it!"_.
+So they reply _"I've seen you buy and eat pineapple and say you enjoyed it!"_.
 Yes, that might be also correct.
 When you said you _"hate pineapple"_ you really meant that almost every time it is canned pineapple and on pizza, which are the most frequent forms of pineapple.
 But still, you said something _true_, but not something that could be incorporated to the other's knowledge base about you because they couldn't take it at word value - they needed it to be more specific.
 This might often come across as them not trusting you.

 Strong information learning can also be seen as building the world model bottom-up rather than top-down, but is fairly limited to what is actually stackable on top of the existing model.